ProfessorKazarinoff/jupyterhub-ENGR114-2019Q4/docs/docs/systemd.md

 ```

 Save and exit the nano text editor with [Ctrl-x] + [Enter].

+## Reload the systemd daemon and start the system service

 Now we need to reload the system daemon and run JupyterHub as a system service using the command: ```sudo systemctl <start|stop|status> jupyterhub```